 In this hardness test, a diamond pyramidal penetrating body with a top angle of 136° is pressed into the steel forging part with a given force (F).
 Within a few seconds, the force is built up and maintained for a period of between 10 and 15 seconds.
 After the removal of the force, both diagonals are measured using a measurement microscope.
 The hardness can be assessed by determining the surface area deflected using the Vickers formula.

-At Fly Forge, hardness testing will be performed when there is any hardness requirement on steel forgings.
+At CFS Forge, hardness testing will be performed when there is any hardness requirement on steel forgings.
 The value of hardness after testing must be within the given range.
 And relevant hardness testing report should be provided to our customer.
-In addition to hardness testing, we could also do quality control on other respects such as dimensions, material, tensile strength, ect.
-Contact us if you have any products with hardness requirement!
+In addition to hardness testing, we could also do quality control on other respects such as dimensions, material, tensile strength, etc. Contact us if you have any products with hardness requirement!